Call for Papers

 Topics of interest include (but are not limited to):

 The workshop will consist of regular presentations and/or prototype demonstrations by authors of selected submissions.
 In addition, it will include invited keynotes by eminent researchers as well as interactive panel discussions to kindle further interest in these research topics.
-Submissions will be reviewed by a Workshop Selection Committee comprising of experts from industry and academia.
-Keeping in mind the cross-disciplinary nature of this workshop, this committee will consist of researchers with diverse interests covering the spectrum of design automation, testing/verification, architecture, and machine learning.

 If you have questions regarding submission, please contact us: info@cogarchworkshop.org